jeatt/jeatt.github.io/_posts/blog/2014-03-07-dialling-it-back-a-notch.md

 ## Sometimes design is taking things away

 Often it's the job of a designer to take things away.
-It's also the job of the designer to finish writing articles before posting them online.
+It's also the job of the designer to finish writing articles before posting them online, but this is just here for testing.
+The finished version will go live with the rest of the site though.